aseekatz/AnaerobeWorkshop/README.md

 We discussed alpha diversity earlier in the workshop as a measure of the diversity of a community or population within an ecosystem.
 Alpha diversity takes into consideration the richness (number of 'species') and the evenness of the community.
 There are many equations we can use to look at the alpha diversity within a microbial community.
 In this section, we will explore some of those measures, and how they differ.

-In mothur, we created several different files that describe the community (some of these fall into the beta diversity category, described in Part III).
+In mothur, we created several different files that describe the community (some of these fall into the beta diversity category, described in the third section of this part).
 Although we will be using a file already created for you, let's take alook at the format of some of the files created in mothur.

 ```
 meta<-read.table(file="datafiles/metadata.txt", header=TRUE)